Chamber of Commerce Building (Manhattan): Planning and construction

 By the end of the 19th century, the Chamber of Commerce was looking to construct a building with enough space for offices and an assembly room.
 According to Architectural Record magazine, the Chamber of Commerce wished for its assembly hall to be "spacious and imposing" and for the exterior to be "large enough to avoid insignificance".
 At the time, the Chamber of Commerce was housed in a "small apartment".
-While the Chamber's monthly meetings were lightly attended, the annual luncheons drew hundreds of members, even though the previous quarters could fit only fifty people.
+While the chamber's monthly meetings were lightly attended, the annual luncheons drew hundreds of members, even though the previous quarters could fit only fifty people.
+Alexander Ector Orr, then the president of the chamber, hoped to raise $1 million for the structure by 1897.
+In addition to offices, a library, and an assembly room, Orr planned to include space on the first floor for a space that could be rented out to a bank.

-A fund for a new building for the Chamber of Commerce was established early in 1897.
-By that June, it had raised $450,000 out of a projected $1 million.
-By April 1900, the entire $1 million amount had been raised.
-Wealthy members of the Chamber ultimately raised a collective $1.5 million.
+A new-building fund for the Chamber of Commerce had raised $700,000 by June 1897.
+The New York Realty, Bond, Exchange and Trust Company bought the 65 Liberty Street site in 1899 for $580,000.
+The chamber had raised its original goal of $1 million by the following April.
+Wealthy members of the chamber ultimately raised a collective $1.5 million.
 Subscribers to the fund included Andrew Carnegie, J. P. Morgan, John D. Rockefeller, Cornelius Vanderbilt III, William Collins Whitney, and the Guggenheim family.
-The Chamber's president Morris K. Jesup bought the Real Estate Exchange Building in January 1901 from the Central Realty, Bond, and Trust Company, at a cost of $700,000.
-James B. Baker had been selected as the architect by that May.
+News media reported in December 1900 that the chamber was considering paying $300,000 for a site on Pine Street.
+The chamber's president Morris K. Jesup bought the Real Estate Exchange Building the next month from the Central Realty, Bond, and Trust Company, at a cost of $700,000.
+James B. Baker had been selected as the architect by May 1901.
 The cornerstone of the building was laid on November 8, 1901, with ceremonies attended by over a hundred members of the Chamber of Commerce.

-In May 1902, Chamber members Morris Ketchum Jesup, John Stewart Kennedy, and William E. Dodge donated the statues of DeWitt Clinton, Alexander Hamilton, and John Jay.
+In May 1902, chamber members Morris Ketchum Jesup, John Stewart Kennedy, and William E. Dodge donated the statues of DeWitt Clinton, Alexander Hamilton, and John Jay.
 The sculptures, to cost $12,000 each, were contracted to Martiny and French after the original plan to decorate the Liberty Street facade with allegorical sculptures was abandoned.
 The Chamber of Commerce Building opened on November 11, 1902, just more than a year after the opening ceremony.
 Former U.S. President Grover Cleveland was the primary orator at the opening ceremony. while the guests included then-current U.S. President Theodore Roosevelt and various ambassadors and representatives from other nations.
-The sculptures by Martiny and French were dedicated on November 17, 1903, with a ceremony attended by 400 Chamber members.
+The sculptures by Martiny and French were dedicated on November 17, 1903, with a ceremony attended by 400 chamber members.